Gabriel2409/angular/readme.md

 ---- LOCATION STRATEGY
 the server must be configured so that a 404 returns the index html so that angular can then parse the route Alternative approach using a hash sign : in app.routing, you can pass an arg to RouterModule.forRoot : {useHash: True}

+# Observables
+## theory
+An observable is a datasource (events, http requests, triggered in code..)

+An observer is our code : for ex our subscribe functions Three ways to handle it:
+* handle data
+* handle error
+* handle completion

+Note: some observables never complete; Others such as http requests will complete eventually Observables are another approach at handling asynchronous events